 The in-text citation for a website with an author is reflected as the author’s last name in parentheses, followed by a period.
 Unless the website includes numbered paragraphs or sections, you should not include any additional information.
 For the website used in the example above, the in-text citation would be written as follows:

-To learn more about formatting an MLA in-text citation, be sure to check out the rest of EasyBib.com’s resources and citation guides.
+To learn more about formatting MLA in-text & parenthetical citations, be sure to check out the rest of EasyBib.com’s resources and citation guides.

-For a website with two authors, your citation should place the authors’ names in the same order as the source.
+For a website with two authors, your citation should place the authors’ names in the same order as the source (similar to an APA citation).
 The first name should be formatted in reverse order as was done for a single author.
 The second name, however, is written as First Name Last Name and is followed by a period, as demonstrated in the template that follows:

 Last name, First name of Author 1, and First Name Last Name of Author 2.
 “Title of Web Page.”
 Title of Website, Publisher, Date Published in Day Month Year format, URL.